 Don’t buy a car for cash.

 This would be a serious mistake if you have filed for bankruptcy.
 Why?
 Remember that filing for bankruptcy means your credit score is in serious disrepair.
 One of your primary objectives should be rebuilding your credit so you’ll be in good shape for your financial future.
 Paying cash for a car won’t help you rebuild your credit.
-The best way to rebuild your credit is to get a new loan and make on-time payments.
+One way to rebuild your credit is to get a new loan and make on-time payments.
 A bankruptcy car loan is a great way to do this.

-Don’t get a BHPH car loan.
+Beware of a BHPH car loan.

 Don’t buy an older car with high miles.